How to identify scams like "WalletConnect Temporary Closure"

 How do spam campaigns infect computers?

-When fraudulent emails are crafter to deliver malware, they contain malicious attachments (files) or links.
+When fraudulent emails are crafted to deliver malware, they contain malicious attachments (files) or links.
 Users can infect computers by opening malicious files or websites designed to automatically download malware on their computers.
 Also, computers can be infected via malicious files downloaded by users from the websites included in emails.

 Not all files infect computers upon opening.
 For instance, malicious MS Office documents inject malware after macros commands are enabled.
 Archive files, if not extracted and their contents are not executed, cannot deploy malware as well.
 However, opening malicious executables usually infects computers immediately.